 photo illustration by rafael bustamante and alexa welch Edlund/times-dispatch There you stand in your local grocery store, two ears of corn before you.
 One was grown from seeds on a farm using organic ...

 Is altering a crop in a lab the same as altering it on the farm?
-April 24, 2014— -- Vermont is poised to become the first state to require labels on genetically modified food, but will these ...
+This image shows control tomatoes' deterioration versus genetically modified tomatoes from a study entitled, "Enhancement of fruit ...

 It tastes like a tomato, smells like a tomato, and even looks (mostly) like a tomato.
 There's just one catch: It's purple.
 The USDA has approved a genetically modified purple tomato, clearing the path ...